-The European Commission has awarded a grant of 1 million Euros to a consortium led by the European Jewish Cemeteries Initiative (ESJF) to continue the mapping and surveying of Jewish cemeteries in Europe, and to facilitate awareness raising, education and stakeholder engagement.
+The European Commission has awarded a grant of 1 million Euros to a consortium led by the European Jewish Cemeteries Initiative (ESJF) to continue the mapping and surveying of Jewish cemeteries in Europe, and to facilitate awareness-raising, education, and stakeholder engagement.

-ESJF Chief Executive Officer Philip Carmel said: “The decision by the European Commission to award funding to our consortium for a pilot that builds on the work done so far is testament to the groundbreaking survey and educational work we carried out this year across Central and Eastern Europe and recognises the centrality of the preservation of European Jewish cemeteries in the overall protection and preservation of Europe’s cultural heritage.
+ESJF Chief Executive Officer Philip Carmel said: “The decision by the European Commission to award funding to our consortium for a pilot that builds on the work done so far is testament to the groundbreaking survey and educational work we carried out this year across Central and Eastern Europe, and recognises the centrality of the preservation of European Jewish cemeteries in the overall protection and preservation of Europe’s cultural heritage.
 I am delighted that we are able to work together this next year with our colleagues in Centropa and the Foundation for Jewish Heritage, which will enable us to add their key areas of expertise to this project and thereby expand and enhance local engagement in our collective goal to protect this vital heritage.”

-Foundation for Jewish Heritage Chief Executive Michael Mail added, ‘we know the special vulnerability of Jewish cemeteries in the countries of Europe that experienced the horrors of the Holocaust.
+Foundation for Jewish Heritage Chief Executive Michael Mail added, “we know the special vulnerability of Jewish cemeteries in the countries of Europe that experienced the horrors of the Holocaust.
 ESJF is doing vital and profound work in endeavouring not just to preserve these cemeteries but also to educate wider society on their significance.
-We applaud the European Commission in recognising the importance of this work through further funding and look forward to playing our own role in delivering this project.’
+We applaud the European Commission in recognising the importance of this work through further funding and look forward to playing our own role in delivering this project.”

-Fabian Rühle from Centropa said: Centropa is pleased that the European Commission has awarded funding to the ESJF-led consortium in order to expand this significant survey on Jewish cemeteries and its education program for Central and Eastern Europe.
+Fabian Rühle from Centropa said: “Centropa is pleased that the European Commission has awarded funding to the ESJF-led consortium in order to expand this significant survey on Jewish cemeteries and its education program for Central and Eastern Europe.
 In the past 12 years, Centropa has trained more than 1,000 teachers in seminars on Jewish history and culture, and we are delighted to share our expertise in the upcoming project with our partners from ESJF and the Foundation for Jewish Heritage.
 Our offices in Hungary, Germany and Austria will organise seminars in seven countries to contribute to this important project.”

-The consortium will map and survey a further 1,500 cemeteries in 7 countries: Croatia, Georgia, Hungary, Lithuania, Poland, Slovakia and Ukraine.
+The consortium will map and survey a further 1,500 cemeteries in 7 countries: Croatia, Georgia, Hungary, Lithuania, Poland, Slovakia, and Ukraine.